ibrahimhamza01/renewable-energy-forecasting-pipeline/README.md

 - Apache Airflow orchestration
 - cross-engine benchmarking
 - analytical visualization
-- and an upcoming live web platform for real-time wind estimation
+- and an upcoming live web forecasting platform for real-time wind estimation

-The system was designed to simulate a realistic end-to-end data + ML platform capable of operating across local development and distributed cloud infrastructure.
+The platform was designed to simulate a realistic end-to-end data + ML system capable of operating across local development, distributed cloud infrastructure, orchestration workflows, and deployable analytics interfaces.

 ---